• Skip to primary navigation

-Are you a massage therapist moving to the United States?
-Looking for some advice on where to begin or what you may need to do to get licensed?
-Welcome!
+I frequently get messages from massage therapists moving to the United States.
+If this is you, here are my tips on where to begin or what you may need to do to get licensed.

 I have helped thousands of massage therapists transfer their massage licenses in the United States from one state to the next.
 The process for many is fairly similar since most of them have: